SoftwareAG/sagdevops-templates/templates/sag-db-mysql/README.md

 ```bash
 CC_ENV=mysql ./provisionw sag-db-mysql
 ```
-If the test is successful, the test ouptut contains `TEST SUCCESSFUL`.
+If the test is successful, the test output contains `TEST SUCCESSFUL`.

 You can use the installed database for creating instances of webMethods products (for example, Integration Server and My webMethods Server) with the following database connection properties: